 The simple example above demonstrates how we can ascertain zero coupon discount factors.
 Using the discount factors we can calculate zero coupon rates, from which we can then build a zero curve by calculating data points.

 So how do we calculate a zero coupon rate?
 The relationship between discount factors and zero rates is as expressed below:

 Using the example above, the half year zero-rate is calculated by:

-The 1 year zero-rate is calculated by:
+The 1 year zero rate is calculated by:

 The zero-coupon swap curve is derived using the published BBSW and Swap rate data combined with the bootstrapping method above described.
 If we used the discount factors from this curve to price market securities, in most situations, we would find that the swap curve does not solve for the security’s current market price.
 Why is this so?
-Previously we noted that the zero coupon swap curve reflects both the rate at which the major banks are indifferent between receiving or paying a fixed or a floating rate, and that it also imbeds a risk premium for the major bank as a swap counterparty (as there is a risk they may not honour their swap agreement position in the future).
+Previously we noted that the zero coupon swap curve reflects both the rate at which the major banks are indifferent between receiving or paying a fixed or a floating rate, and that it also imbeds a risk premium for the major bank as a swap counterparty (as there is a risk it may not honour its swap agreement position in the future).